 In addition to the AB LCA, Directive 088 also implemented other new liability management programs under the AB LM Framework.
 These include the AB LM Program and the AB IR Program.
 Under the AB LM Program the AER will continuously monitor licensees over the life-cycle of a project.
 If, under the AB LM Program, the AER identifies a licensee as high risk, the regulator may employ various tools to ensure that a licensee meets its regulatory and liability obligations.
-In addition, under the AB IR Program the AER sets industry wide spending targets for abandonment and reclamation activities.
+In addition, under the AB IR Program the AER sets industry-wide spending targets for abandonment and reclamation activities.
 Licensees are then assigned a mandatory licensee specific target based on the licensee's proportion of provincial inactive liabilities and the licensee's level of financial distress.
 Certain licensees may also elect to provide the AER with a security deposit in place of their closure spend target.
+The AER has also indicated that it will implement a closure nomination program (the "CN Program") in 2023.
+Under the program, those who qualify may nominate certain crude oil and natural gas sites for closure.
+Details regarding the CN Program and the mechanism through which nominated sites will be abandoned and reclaimed are forthcoming.

 The Government of Alberta followed the announcement of the AB LM Framework with amendments to the Oil and Gas Conservation Rules and the Pipeline Rules in late 2020.
 The changes to these rules fall into three principal categories: (i) they introduce "closure" as a defined term, which captures both abandonment and reclamation; (ii) they expand the AER's authority to initiate and supervise closure; and (iii) they permit qualifying third parties on whose property wells or facilities are located to request that licensees prepare a closure plan.
-At this time, ARC is unable to predict how the new AB LMF will affect its operations; however, any forthcoming changes may affect ARC's ability to obtain or transfer licences.

 To address abandonment and reclamation liabilities in Alberta, the AER also implements, from time to time, programs intended to encourage the decommissioning, remediation, and reclamation of inactive or marginal crude oil and natural gas infrastructure.
 In 2018, for example, the AER announced a voluntary area-based closure ("ABC") program.
 The ABC program is designed to reduce the cost of abandonment and reclamation operations through industry collaboration and economies of scale.
-Parties seeking to participate in the program must commit to an inactive liability reduction target to be met through closure work of inactive assets.
+Parties seeking to participate in the program must commit to an inactive liability reduction target to be met through closure work performed on inactive assets.
 ARC currently participates in the ABC program and continues to allocate funds to abandonment and reclamation operations and is in compliance with all requirements.